Membership & Baptism

 Meet with an elder (60 to 75 minutes) for your membership interview.
 Our staff and elders will work with you to schedule an appointment.
 Your name will be submitted to the monthly Session meeting for approval if recommended for membership.
 Married couples who both profess the Christian faith will interview together.
 Both spouses need to complete steps one, two, and three individually to move on to the interview.

 Step 4: Membership vows and baptism

 Upon Session approval, take your public membership vows at a worship service.
 If you have not been baptized before, your baptism will be scheduled for the same service as your vows.
 Upcoming vows and baptism dates are:

 If you have questions or need to schedule an interview, email Marie Sclafani.

-You should notify your previous church when you decide you would like to become a member at Redeemer.
+You should notify your previous church when you decide to become a member of Redeemer Downtown.
 Even if you are coming from another Presbyterian Church in America (PCA) church, you must go through all four steps listed above.

 Former churches may send a letter or certificate of transfer to:

 Redeemer Presbyterian Church Downtown